What Happened to Elizabeth Warren?

 In early autumn 2019, the Massachusetts senator’s presidential campaign was soaring.
 Buoyed by her “I have a plan for that” message, she’d been attracting enormous, energetic crowds; become a front-runner in national polls; and surpassed both Senator Bernie Sanders and former Vice President Joe Biden to take the lead in Iowa.

-But sometime at the start of November, Warren’s numbers began to drop; by Thanksgiving, her polling average had fallen from nearly 24 percent to below 17.
-It never recovered: She finished a distant third in the Iowa caucus, won zero delegates in the next three states, and, after Super Tuesday’s primary smorgasbord, was left mostly empty-handed.
-She didn’t win a single state—she came in third in Massachusetts—and secured only a handful of the 1,357 delegates available.
+But Warren’s numbers began to drop late last year.
+After voting started, she didn’t win a single state—she came in third in Massachusetts—and secured only a handful of the delegates available.
+Now she’s dropping out.

 Read: The establishment strikes back

-Warren isn’t out of the race yet.
-Her campaign, as of this writing, is still figuring out what to do next.
-“We are obviously disappointed, and Elizabeth is talking with our team to assess the path forward,” Roger Lau, her campaign manager, wrote in a memo yesterday afternoon.

 The question of what exactly happened to reverse her fortunes is impossible to answer with certainty.
-However, here are five different-but-intertwined theories of the case, laid out by five political strategists and election analysts.
+However, here are five different-but-intertwined theories of the case, laid out by five political strategists and election analysts I interviewed over the last week.
 Their comments have been edited and condensed for clarity.

 1. She couldn’t pick a lane—a problem symbolized by her positioning on Medicare for All.